 Roxbury in Delaware County, New York — The American Northeast (Mid-Atlantic)

-Erected by Gould Family/Roxbury Historic Preservation Commission/ MARK Project.
+Erected by Gould Family, Delaware County, Roxbury Historic Preservation Commission and the MARK Preject.

 Location.
-42° 17.048′ N, 74° 33.892′ W. Marker is in Roxbury, New York, in Delaware County.
-Marker is at the intersection of New York State Route 30 and Bridge Street, on the right when traveling north on State Route 30.
+42° 17.172′ N, 74° 33.825′ W. Marker is in Roxbury, New York, in Delaware County.
+Marker is at the intersection of Main Street (New York State Route 30) and Lake Street, on the right when traveling south on Main Street.
 Touch for map.
-Marker is in this post office area: Roxbury NY 12474, United States of America.
+Marker is at or near this postal address: 53729 NY-30, Roxbury NY 12474, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on May 16, 2019.
-This page originally submitted on April 16, 2019, by Steve Stoessel of Niskayuna, New York.
-This page has been viewed 59 times since then and 3 times this year.
-Last updated on May 14, 2019, by Steve Stoessel of Niskayuna, New York.
-Photos: 1, 2, 3, 4, 5. submitted on April 16, 2019, by Steve Stoessel of Niskayuna, New York. • Andrew Ruppenstein was the editor who published this page.
+This page was last revised on August 31, 2021.
+It was originally submitted on August 30, 2021, by Steve Stoessel of Niskayuna, New York.
+This page has been viewed 93 times since then and 22 times this year.
+Photos: 1, 2, 3. submitted on August 30, 2021, by Steve Stoessel of Niskayuna, New York. • Bill Pfingsten was the editor who published this page.